Sewage Management Education and Outreach Grant Program

 As part of its commitment to provide clean, safe, and enjoyable recreational boating in California, the California State Parks, Division of Boating and Waterways (DBW) is serving as the State Grant coordinator.
 DBW uses federal Sport Fish Restoration and Boating Trust Fund grants to support programs that educate California boaters and increases public awareness about boat waste management and its proper disposal.

-Please click the following link to download the 2022 grant application and complete guidelines packet.
+Click here to download the 2023 grant application and complete guidelines packet.

 Frequently Asked Questions

-Within the last 10 years, applicants must be able to demonstrate at least 5 continuous years of experience in developing and implementing educational and outreach programs for boating communities and boating facilities.
-A written summary of the outcome of the multi-year educational and outreach programs must be verifiable and available upon request.
 This is a reimbursement program.
-Funding is available for up to 67% of the eligible project costs.
-Grantee is responsible for finding eligible match funding (in the form of donations or volunteer hours) totaling no less than 33% of the total cost of the project.
+Reimbursement is available for up to 75% of the eligible project costs.
+Grantee is responsible for finding eligible match funding (in the form of cash, donations, or volunteer hours) totaling no less than 25% of the total project value.

 The Grant Program focuses on two targeted geographic regions of California: